Majority Lead Steve Scalise makes ‘significant milestone’ in cancer battle

-NEW ORLEANS (WGNO) — House Majority Leader Steve Scalise (R-Louisiana) announced Friday, Jan.
-5, that he will be undergoing surgery after what he called a successful completion of chemotherapy.
+NEW ORLEANS (WGNO) — House Majority Leader Steve Scalise (R-La.) announced Friday, Jan.
+5, that he will be undergoing a procedure after what he called a successful completion of chemotherapy.

 In August 2023, Scalise announced that he had been diagnosed with Multiple Myeloma, a treatable blood cancer.
 The diagnosis came after he reported not feeling like himself.